Fabler Labs

 Endpoints & prices

 Priced per successful call, settled in USDC.
-Product purchases are priced at parity with the human Stripe checkout.
-Live status is always authoritative in /products.json.
+The former human storefront is retired; this machine endpoint remains part of the documented experiment.
+Live status is authoritative in /products.json.

 EndpointWhat it doesPrice